Classical mechanics of relativistic particle with colour: Lagrangian dynamics of particle with isospin or colour

-Hence, the dynamics of isospin particle splits into the {\em external dynamics} described by the equations (\ref{3.16}), (\ref{3.6}), and the {\em internal dynamics} determined by the equation (\ref{3.14}).
-The external dynamics is formulated in terms of variables $x$ and $\C q$ which are observable: they sense the influence of gauge field.
-The internal dynamics is built in terms of unobservable $\B w$ or $\C s$.
-The only coupling of these realizations of dynamics is provided via integrals of motion, namely, the particle mass $M$ which affects the external dynamics while is conserved by virtue of internal dynamics, and (if Ad-invariant metrics is involved) a common integral
+Hence, the dynamics of isospin particle splits into the {\em external dynamics} described by the equations (\ref{3.16}), (\ref{3.6}) in terms of variables $x$ and $\C q$, and the {\em internal dynamics} determined by the equation (\ref{3.14}) in terms of $\B w$ or $\C s$.
+The only coupling of these realizations of dynamics is provided via integrals of motion, namely, the particle mass $M$ and (if Ad-invariant metrics is involved) the isospin module $|\B q|\equiv\sqrt{\langle\B q,\B q\rangle} = |\B s|$.

-In the case of semi-simple gauge group the union of external and internal equations of motion restores the complete dynamics on $\Pb$.
-Indeed, having obtained a solution of this set of equations and using eq. (\ref{3.11}) considered as an algebraic relations one can build the corresponding trajectory in the exact (in this case) adjoint representation of $\G$ and, thus, in $\G$ itself.
-In so going we obtain a particle trajectory in $\Pb$.

 In the following examples we show that the general description of isospin particle includes, as particular cases, results known in the literature.
 Besides, we demonstrate some new features concerning the internal dynamics.